simonhw/gardening-services/README.md

 ChatGPT was used to generate most of the text content about the campsite and services offered and was edited by Simon Henleywillis.
 The "description" and "keywords" meta tags were also generated using ChatGPT.

 ### Media
+The business logo was created on [FreeLogoDesign](https://freelogodesign.org).
+The website states that "[w]hether you use the free or the paid version (high-resolution plan), you are free to use your logo for promotional purposes without having to credit FreeLogoDesign."

-All images used were found on [Pexels](https://www.pexels.com/).
+All other images used were found on [Pexels](https://www.pexels.com/).
 The Pexels website states that "*All photos and videos on Pexels can be downloaded and used for free*".
 Images were resized and cropped where necessary.

 - Hero image: []()